sasstools/sass-lint/docs/rules/no-duplicate-properties.md

 ### Exclude

-When a property is added to the exclude array as show below then you may place duplicate properties immediately after each other, this is to prevent accidental duplication of properties.
+When a property is added to the exclude array as shown below then you may place duplicate properties immediately after one another, this is to prevent accidental duplication of properties.

 ```yml
 no-duplicate-properties: